 This is a free, weekly recurring event that you can join every week Sunday at the Misericordia beach, behind the Burger King, next to the Chiringuito Litoral Pacifico.

-On the beach, look for the group which has BLUE volleyball nets and where you can hear party music.
-There might be other groups playing on the beach but they usually have yellow volleyball nets and they don’t have music, so it’s pretty easy to spot the expat volleyball group.
+On the beach, look for the group which has Yellow volleyball nets and where you can hear party music.
+There might be other groups playing on the beach and they usually have yellow volleyball nets too BUT they don’t have music, so it’s pretty easy to spot the expat volleyball group.
 Also, here is a map so you can find the event easier: